-COURSE LOADS In order to be considered full-time, students must be enrolled in at least 12 hours during the normal fall and spring terms; three hours during the Summer I or Summer III sessions; 6 hours during the Summer II session; or 6 hours during concurrent summer sessions.
+COURSE LOADS In order to be considered full-time, students must be enrolled in at least 12 hours during the normal fall and spring terms; three hours during the Summer II session; or 6 hours during concurrent summer sessions.

 Students who have a documented disability on file in either the Jones Learning Center or Student Support Services may petition the chief academic officer prior to the start of the semester to take nine (9) hours for full-time status.
 (Enrolling in fewer than 12 hours during fall or spring terms may affect financial aid.)